piumaz/angular-pull-to-refresh/projects/pull-to-refresh/README.md

 }
 ```
 ## Event

-An event dispatch too, when user pull to refresh:
+An event dispatches too, when user pulls to refresh:

 ```
 export class AppComponent {